 Master of Music, Master of Theology

-Samuli Korkalainen: Attempts to improve music in the Lutheran Church in 19th-century Finland
+Samuli Korkalainen: Attempts to improve congregational singing and their impact on liturgical melodies in the Lutheran Church in nineteenth-century Finland and Ingria

 Abstract of the written thesis

 The Evangelical Lutheran Church was not an isolated section of society in nineteenth-century Finland and Ingria.
 Nor was congregational singing.
 At the same time that music in Finnish and Ingrian societies was being developed – both among ordinary people and in the new arenas of high culture – congregational singing was also being improved.
 The musical development in surrounding society had an impact on church music, but by the same token, the musical improvement in the church had an impact on the musical development of society as a whole.
 In this process, also the liturgical melodies shifted from monophonic Gregorian chant to polyphonic and romantic-style liturgical music.
 The musicians who wanted to improve congregational singing were acting locally, but the phenomenon was translocal; a similar process was under way also in other states in Lutheran Europe, e.g. in Sweden, Germany and the Baltic countries.

 The aim of my doctoral dissertation is, firstly, to outline the philosophical, theological and political background of improving congregational singing in nineteenth-century Finland and Ingria.
 In addition, I am going to determine the impact of the musical improvement in the surrounding society and the liturgical trends of the period in the whole Lutheran Europe had on congregational singing.
 Finally, I also focus on how liturgical melodies changed through this process.
 The goal is to outline the local improvement process and place it in a wider music cultural and theological context.